Historical Reporting Architecture

 To collect historical reporting data from the Genesys applications in a SIP Cluster environment and ensure redundancy, all components of Historical Reporting are deployed at two data centers as shown in the diagram below.
 One or several supported RDBMS instances are deployed at each data center to host Genesys databases.

 At each active data center, multiple instances of Interaction Concentrator collect data regarding contact center activity in the Cluster environment as this data comes in the form of events from SIP Servers that operate in cluster mode.
 A separate instance of Interaction Concentrator for each data center in the Cluster collects data regarding contact center configuration from Configuration Server Proxy that is located in the respective data center.
 Another instance of Interaction Concentrator for each data center collects data regarding virtual queue (VQ) DN activity from the VQ SIP Server that is located in the same data center.
 All data is stored in Interaction Database (IDB), one per Interaction Concentrator server (ICON).
 Each IDB uses a separate, dedicated database schema hosted at the same data center as the corresponding ICON server.
 A single Genesys Info Mart server instance extracts data from all available IDBs and stores the data into a single Info Mart database.
-A single Genesys Interactive Insights (GI2) instance provides historical reports for end users.
+A single Genesys CX Insights (GCXI) instance provides historical reports for end users.

 A second instance of Genesys Info Mart can be deployed in the second data center for Disaster Recovery purposes.
 The two Genesys Info Mart instances must have the same configuration, including connections to all the IDBs in the Cluster deployment.
-A standby instance of GI2 can be deployed against the second instance of Genesys Info Mart for Disaster Recovery purposes, but this GI2 instance must not be active during normal operations.
+A standby instance of GCXI can be deployed against the second instance of Genesys Info Mart for Disaster Recovery purposes, but this GCXI instance must not be active during normal operations.
 See Historical Reporting and SIP Business Continuity.}

 Data Flow Between Components